asiffer/puzzle/README.md

 var secret string = "p4$$w0rD"

 func init() {
-    puzzle.DefineConfigFile(config, "config", []string{"conf.json"})
+	puzzle.DefineConfigFile(config, "config", []string{"config.json"})
-    puzzle.DefineVar(config, "admin-user", &user) // we directly use the key to read the json puzzle.DefineVar(config, "count", &counter)
+	puzzle.DefineVar(config, "admin-user", &adminUser) // we directly use the key to read the json puzzle.DefineVar(config, "count", &counter)
 	puzzle.DefineVar(config, "secret", &secret)
 }

 func main() {
 	if err := jsonfile.ReadJSON(config); err != nil {
 		// /!\ if it fails during parsing the json file the config can be corrupted
 		// (only some values are updated)
 		panic(err)
 	}
 	// all the config is updated
 	fmt.Println(counter, adminUser, secret)
 }

 ```